hvpham-yorku/Financial-Track/doc/sprint0/README.md

 - Expense Categorization
 - Financial Reporting

+## Motivation and Project Description

+Managing personal finances can be overwhelming, especially for individuals with multiple income sources or fluctuating expenses.
+The Financial Track application aims to simplify financial tracking by providing a user-friendly platform for logging transactions, setting budgets, and analyzing financial habits.
+Our goal is to empower users to make informed financial decisions and improve their financial stability.

 ## Contact

 For any questions regarding this sprint's documentation, please contact the team through the course's official channels or use any email of our [team](#team-members).